What makes our classes unique?

 In salsa, as is true in many ballroom dances, there are two roles: the one who leads (lead or leader) and the one who follows (follow or follower).
-Traditionally, the leader role is performed by a man and the follower role by a woman.
+Conventionally, the leader role has been performed by the man and the follower role by the woman.
 However, both teachers dance both roles, and the choice of learning a role is entirely up to the student and never based on sex or gender.
 Also, we never force students to learn both roles because we believe it is more beneficial to focus on one and excel.

 At Dame2Salsa, our groups are closed, which is very difficult to find in a dance class.
 Once every 3-month course starts, we do not allow people to sign up until the course is over.
 This allows for all the students in a class to have the same level and learn consistently, at the same pace.
 Furthermore, it also prevents the situation where a newcomer would join in the middle of the course, probably feeling lost and stopping the progress for the rest of the class.

 Our ruedas are not only fun, but they have a lot of flow and there are lots of transitions.
 We understand there are callers who prefer ruedas with a lot of pauses and very long figures, as we also do that in level 1 for obvious reasons.
 However, from level 2 onward, our ruedas are very flowy, transition-oriented, and focused on all dancers to have an active role (and not only leaders).